ThinkUpLLC/ThinkUp/docs/source/install/security.rst

 ThinkUp's official distribution adheres to a set of rules and standards for handling sensitive data, such as:

 **Passwords.** The only password that ThinkUp stores in its database is each user's ThinkUp account password.
-This password is not stored in clear text; ThinkUp stores a salted `SHA-1 <http://en.wikipedia.org/wiki/SHA1>`_ hash of the password.
+This password is hashed (not stored in clear text).
 To prevent brute force attacks which attempt to guess this password, ThinkUp enforces a :doc:`failed login attempt cap </userguide/accounts/index>`.

 **Social network credentials.** ThinkUp and its core plugins do not store passwords to social networks like Facebook or Twitter.
 Instead, ThinkUp stores OAuth credentials to access these networks.
-This gives users the ability to easily revoke ThinkUp's access to their data on the originating network's settings.
+This gives users the ability to revoke ThinkUp's access to their data on the originating network's settings.

 **Private post and user details.** While ThinkUp collects private posts and data its authorized users have access to on